digipolisantwerp/auth_aspnetcore_deprecated/README.md

-AccessDeniedPath | The path to redirect when the access is denied. | UseDotnetKeystore | Set to true to use a shared (external) dataprotection key store to store the key used by cookie auth.| DotnetKeystore | Connection string for the shared dataprotection key store.|
+AccessDeniedPath | The path to redirect when the access is denied. | UseDotnetKeystore | Set to true to use a shared (external) dataprotection key store to store the key used by cookie auth.| DotnetKeystore | Connection string for the shared dataprotection key store.| AddJwtCookie | Set to true to add the jwt token in a cookie. | True AddJwtToSession | Set to true to add the jwt token to the Http Session. | False

 ### Additional claims